SaurabhShrestha87/Logbook-DOCS/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to logbook's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Logbook Trackspot** is a Web Service for Truckers and Shipping Comapanies that creates :doc:`trip` as user needs, which is then traversed by the :doc:`emulator`.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It pulls data from the `Google Maps <https://developers.google.com/maps>`_ and other third party services and offers a *simple* and *intuitive* Website to perform vario.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.